alessandrasomma28/madsf/README.md

 - `requests_perc`: the percentage of ride requests to be generated during the event (can also specify zone).
 - `drivers_perc`: the percentage of drivers to be generated during the event (can also specify zone).
 - `traffic_perc`: the percentage of traffic to be generated during the event (can also specify zone).
+- `rides_length`: the multiplier of the length of the rides during the event (can also specify zone).
 - `slow_down_perc`: the percentage of speed reduction for traffic vehicles in the downtown area during the event (can also specify zone).
 - `slow_mid_perc`: the percentage of speed reduction for traffic vehicles in the midtown area during the event (can also specify zone).
 - `drivers_personality_distribution`: the probability distribution of drivers' personalities.